BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/storages-api.md

 - `{write_permission}`: String - the permission a client must have in order to create files using this storage.
 This field is optional, defaulting to the configuration flag `plugins.storage.storages.amazon.default-write-permission` (`files/write`).
 - `{max_file_size}`: Long - the maximum allowed size in bytes for files uploaded using this storage.
 This field is optional, defaulting to the configuration flag `plugins.storage.storages.amazon.default-max-file-size` (10G).

-## Indexing

-All the API calls modifying a storage (creation, update, deprecation) can specify whether the storage should be indexed synchronously or in the background.
-This behaviour is controlled using `indexing` query param, which can be one of two values:

-- `async` - (default value) the storage will be indexed asynchronously
-- `sync` - the storage will be indexed synchronously and the API call won't return until the indexing is finished

 ## Create using POST

 ```